top of page

 Understanding the importance of implementing a Respiratory Protection Program (RPP) in line with the AS/NZS1715:2009

-A respiratory protection program (RPP) is a thorough plan aimed at protecting workers from inhaling airborne hazardous substances.
+A respiratory protection program (RPP) is a thorough plan aimed at protecting workers from inhaling hazardous substances.
 When implemented and maintained properly, it ensures a significantly healthier and safer workplace environment.

 With the ban of engineered stone now in effect as of 1 July 2024, the focus on silica dust exposure and worker health has been somewhat heightened.
 The focus has seen an emphasis on conducting regular air monitoring and increased health screening for employees who work with respirable crystalline silica (RCS) dust and other airborne hazards.